 The datagram transport for WAP is defined in [WDP].
 The datagram transport is required to route an incoming datagram to the correct WDP user.
 Normally the WDP user is identified by a unique port number.
+Currently no datagram port number has been allocated for WTP-WSP.
 The responsibility of WDP is to provide a datagram service to the WDP user, regardless of the capability of the bearer network type.
 Fortunately, datagram service is a common transport mechanism, and most bearer networks already provide such a service.
 For example, for IP-based utilize UDP for this service.

 The bearer network is responsible for routing datagrams to the destination device.
 Addressing is different depending on the type of bearer network (IP addresses or phone numbers).
 In addition, some networks are using dynamic allocation of addresses, and a server has to be involved to find the current address for a specific device.
 Network addresses within the WAP stack MAY include the bearer type and the address (e.g. ìIP; 123.456.789.123î).
 The multiplexing of data to and from multiple bearer networks with different address spaces to the same WAP stack, has not been specified.
+WAP has specified protocols above the datagram service boundary.